MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-post-transactions-directly.md

 A typical use of the general journal is to post employees' expenditure of own money during business activities, for later reimbursement.
 For more information, see [Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).

 General journals post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.
 Posting with a general journal always creates entries on general ledger accounts.
 This is true even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.
 You can personalise your version of a general journal by setting up a journal batch or template.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).

 Unlike for entries that are posted with documents, which require a credit memo process, you can correctly reverse entries that are posted with the general journal.
 For more information, see [Reverse Journal Postings and Undo Receipts/Shipments](finance-how-reverse-journal-posting.md).

 ## <a name="to-post-a-transaction-directly-to-a-general-ledger-account"></a>To post a transaction directly to a general ledger account

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journals**, and then choose the related link.
 2. Open the relevant general journal batch.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).
 3. On a new journal line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

     > [!NOTE]